-At first the meaning behind giving a lock of your hair to another meant you surrendered – this, based on an ancient dsuperstition which revealed your hair was one’s vital spirit.
+At first, the meaning behind giving a lock of your hair to another meant you surrendered – this, based on an ancient superstition that revealed your hair was one’s vital spirit.
 If you had even one strand of hair from another you could influence that person.
 Today we know saving a lock of one’s hair means love for that person.
 As long ago, giving ones’ lock of hair was giving them your trust and love to remain together, forever.

 Birthday Cakes and Candles